Active Pilot · Georgia & California

 The rest of the franchise follows.

-Five books available now.
-A 10-book arc in progress.
+Five-book series.
+A planned 10-book arc in progress.
 An ecosystem already live.
-This is what it looks like at the beginning of something.